mwwoodworth/fastapi-operator-env/README.md

 ## Deployment
 Use `uvicorn main:app` locally.
 For cloud deploy, create a Render or Vercel service using the provided `render.yaml` and ensure all environment variables from `.env` are set.
+The dashboard at `/dashboard/ui` includes a PWA manifest so it can be installed on mobile devices.